cloudify-cosmo/docs.getcloudify.org/content/manager/resource-visibility.md

 The resource's visibility defines who can see the resource.
 It can have one of the following values:

-- **private** - The resource is available to the user that created the resource, the tenant’s managers and the system’s admins.
+- **private** - The resource is visible to the user that created the resource, the tenant’s managers and the system’s admins.
 Only these users can see or use this resource.
-- **tenant** - The resource is available to all users in the current tenant.
+- **tenant** - The resource is visible to all users in the current tenant.
 (Default value)
-- **global** - The resource is available to all users in all tenants across the manager.
+- **global** - The resource is visible to all users in all tenants across the manager.

 When uploading or creating a resource you can specify its visibility by using the `--visibility` attribute with one of the values `private`, `tenant` or `global`.